The Road Travelled

 A very humbling experience to say the least, to see so many come and share the day, and so many from all over the world.
 All in the one place at the same time.
 Extraordinary.
 Many laughs and many tears.

 It was an historic event in the realms of the Australian music industry.
 This crew helped put it together.
-The whole music industry in Australia has now sat up and taken note.
+The music industry in Australia had taken note.
 We have achieved the respect we all earned so many years ago.
-Even if it’s only to each other.

 It was evident that we all missed those times, but most of all we missed each other.
 The relationships, camaraderie and bonds forged then were as strong on the day, as it ever was.